JaheeTheDan/A_terrible_game_of_tic_tak_toe/README.md

 the file called tic_tak_toe is the main one that contains most of the code.

-a class called Player was made so to that 3 inerabe (if that was the right word) can be made: player_1 player_2 computer
+a class called Player was made so to that  inerabe (if that was the right word) can be made: player_1 player_2